geohackweek/GoogleEarthEngine/_episodes/05-reducers.md

 **An important note on the scale parameter**

-GEE uses lazy code evaluation that only executes parts of your script needed for results - in the case of the JavaScript API code editor environment, that means things needed to fulfill print statements, Map visualizations, or export tasks. *GEE will run your computations at the resolution of your current map view in the code editor unless you tell it otherwise.* Whenever possible, explicitly set the scale arguments to force GEE to work in a scale that makes sense for your imagery/analysis.
+GEE uses lazy code evaluation that only executes parts of your script needed for results - in the case of the JavaScript API code editor environment, that means things needed to fulfill print statements, map visualizations, or export tasks. *GEE will run your computations at the resolution of your current map view in the code editor unless you tell it otherwise.* Whenever possible, explicitly set the scale arguments to force GEE to work in a scale that makes sense for your imagery/analysis.

 #### Load the County Boundaries (Vector Data)
 There are three ways to use vector data in GEE:

 * [Upload a shapefile](https://developers.google.com/earth-engine/importing) to your personal *Asset* folder in the top left panel.
 You can set sharing permissions on these as needed.
+We use an asset vector file in the [Accessing Satellite Imagery module](https://geohackweek.github.io/GoogleEarthEngine/03-load-imagery/).
 * Import an existing [Google Fusion Table](https://support.google.com/fusiontables#topic=1652595), or [create your own](https://fusiontables.google.com/data?dsrcid=implicit) fusion table from a KML in WGS84.
-Each fusion table has a unique Id (File > About this table) that can be used to load it into GEE
+Each fusion table has a unique Id (File > About this table) that can be used to load it into GEE.
+GEE only recently added the Asset option, so you may see folks still using fusion tables in the forums, etc. If you have the choice, I'd use an asset.
-* Manually draw points, lines, and polygons using the code editor
+* Manually draw points, lines, and polygons using the geometry tools in the code editor

 Here, we will use an [existing public fusion table of county boundaries](https://fusiontables.google.com/data?docid=1xdysxZ94uUFIit9eXmnw1fYc6VcQiXhceFd_CVKa#map:id=2) from the US Census Bureau.